datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

 A: The following metadata elements support bi-directional syncing:

-- Tags: Changes made in either DataHub or BigQuery will be reflected in the other system.
+- Tags (via BigQuery Labels): Changes made in either DataHub Table Tags or BigQuery Table Labels will be reflected in the other system.
 - Descriptions: Both table and column descriptions are synced bi-directionally.

-### Q: Are policy tags bi-directionally synced?
+### Q: Are Policy Tags bi-directionally synced?

-A: No, policy tags are only propagated from DataHub to BigQuery, not vice versa.
+A: No, BigQuery Policy Tags are only propagated from DataHub to BigQuery, not vice versa.
+This means that Policy Tags should be mastered in DataHub using the [Business Glossary](https://datahubproject.io/docs/glossary/business-glossary/).

-It is recommended not to enable `extract_policy_tags_from_catalog` during ingestion, as this will ingest policy tags as BigQuery labels.
+It is recommended to avoid enabling `extract_policy_tags_from_catalog` during ingestion, as this will ingest policy tags as BigQuery labels.
 Our sync process propagates Glossary Term assignments to BigQuery as Policy Tags.

-In a future release, we will remove this restriction to support full bi-directional syncing.
+In a future release, we plan to remove this restriction to support full bi-directional syncing.

-### Q: What happens during ingestion?
+### Q: What metadata is synced from BigQuery to DataHub during ingestion?

-A: During ingestion:
+A: During ingestion from BigQuery:

 - Tags and descriptions from BigQuery will be ingested into DataHub.
-- Existing policy tags in BigQuery will not overwrite or create glossary terms in DataHub.
+- Existing Policy Tags in BigQuery will not overwrite or create Business Glossary Terms in DataHub.
 It only syncs assigned column Glossary Terms from DataHub to BigQuery.

-### Q: Where should I manage the glossary?
+### Q: Where should I manage my Business Glossary?

 A: The expectation is that you author and manage the glossary in DataHub.
 Policy tags in BigQuery should be treated as a reflection of the DataHub glossary, not as the primary source of truth.

-### Q: Are there any limitations with policy tags in BigQuery?
+### Q: Are there any limitations with Policy Tags in BigQuery?

-A: Yes, BigQuery only supports one policy tag per column.
+A: Yes, BigQuery only supports one Policy Tag per column.
 If multiple glossary terms are assigned to a column in DataHub, only the most recently assigned term will be set as the policy tag in BigQuery.
 To reduce the scope of conflicts, you can set up filters in the BigQuery Metadata Sync to only synchronize terms from